TomasBoda/agent-lang/thesis.md

   }
 }
 ```
-The parser checks whether the program continues with a `define` declaration or an `agent` declaration.
-If so, it parses the appropriate declaration and returns it as a sub-part of the AST which is being generated.
+The parser checks whether the program continues with a `define` keyword or an `agent` keyword.
+If so, it parses the appropriate declaration using another specific method and returns it as a sub-part of the AST which is being generated.
 Otherwise, it is redirected to the fallback state (semantical error), which is implemented as an exception.

-To illustrate a basic technique for parsing a variable, we provide an example of parsing the `define` declaration.
+To illustrate a basic technique for parsing a variable, below is an example of parsing the `define` declaration.
 ```ts
 private parseDefineDeclaration(): DefineDeclaration {
   if (this.isNotOf(TokenType.Define)) {